 The work of David McCandless exists for 80% out of data wrangling and research and only 20% of designing.
 Why?
 Because he designs his understanding of data – and understanding is difficult.
 It takes time and effort to turn data into information into knowledge.

-“It’s worth trying to make those connections, worth spending a little more time and effort on the wee things, the details – even if they are very small.”
+“Delight is something we may overlook sometimes or not bother spending time on, but it can really make a difference.
+If this tour of wee things teaches us anything, it that it’s worth trying to make those connections, worth spending a little more time and effort on the details – even if they are very small.”

 This summer I read the Nigel Holmes on Information Design by Steve Heller.
 In it Holmes – former editor of Time magazine – talks about words and pictures, the importance… Read More